 Health Care Spending Account (HCSA): Use the HCSA to pay for certain health care expenses for you and your qualified dependents that are not paid by any medical, dental or vision plan.
 You are eligible to enroll in the HCSA if you are not enrolled in the High Deductible Health Plan (HDHP).
-If you enroll in the HDHP, you make contributions.
-The establishment of the HCSA precludes you from being eligible to establish a Health Savings Account (HSA) for the remainder of the plan year.
+If you enroll in the HDHP, you to establish a Health Savings Account (HSA) for the remainder of the plan year.